databricks/spark-training/strata_2013/featurization.md

    -  Next, for every line of data, we collect a tuple with elements described next.
 The first element is what we will call the "full document title", a concatenation of the project code and page title.
 The second element is a key-value pair whose key is the hour from the `<date-time>` field and whose value is the number of views that occurred in this hour.

       There are a few new points to note about the code below.
-First, `data.map` takes each line of data in the RDD data and applies all of the code contained in the curly braces after the `=>` symbol.
-The last line of code is automatically output.
-The first line of code within the curly braces splits the line of data into the five data fields we discussed in the Spark exercises above.
-The second line of code within the braces extracts the hour information from the `<date-time>` string.
-The final line forms the output tuple.
+First, `data.map` takes each line of data in the RDD data and applies the function passed to it.
+The first step splits the line of data into the five data fields we discussed in the Spark exercises above.
+The second step extracts the hour information from the `<date-time>` string and we then form the output tuple.

       <div class="codetabs">
       <div data-lang="scala" markdown="1">